openforcefield/openff-bespokefit/CONTRIBUTING.md

 firefox docs/_build/html/index.html
 ```

 Finally, BespokeFit uses a number of lints and code formatters to help maintain code quality.
-These will be run automatically when you submit a PR, but they can be run automatically on each local commit by installing the pre-commit hook:
+These will be run automatically on any PRs by [pre-commit.ci], so be aware that there's a bot potentially committing to your feature branch.
+You can run the lints and formatters yourself automatically on each local commit by installing the pre-commit hook:

 ```shell
 mamba install pre-commit -c conda-forge pre-commit run --all-files
 ```

-These hooks are installed in isolated virtual environments, separate from the `conda` environment you created for development.
-Installing `pre-commit` and hooks locally and may help avoid frustration associated with the remote branch coming out of sync when multiple commits are pushed in sequence without pulling the automated changes.
+These hooks are installed in isolated virtual environments, separate from the `conda` environment you created for development (though pre-commit itself will be installed in the current environment).
+Installing `pre-commit` and hooks locally may help avoid frustration associated with the remote branch coming out of sync when multiple commits are pushed in sequence without pulling the automated changes.

 [code of conduct]: CODE_OF_CONDUCT.md
 [GitHub]: https://github.com/openforcefield/openff-bespokefit